There is a new game in town and it’s called Pokemon Go. But what is Pokemon Go? How does it work and why are people so crazy about it?

 - It’s A Grind in California was playing it with a more aggressive stance, offering a fresh lure on their stop for every 15 paid drinks purchased.

-How small businesses can drive sales with Pokemon Go popularity
+How to drive sales with Pokemon Go

 No doubt about it, the speed at which Pokemon Go has spread is unprecedented and local businesses are already taking advantage of this new-age game.